Brutal Self Honesty - A Two-Sided Coin

 I think many - maybe most - of us spend our time focused on our weaknesses, and our failures.

-We often interpret "not being overly proud" to mean we must dismiss our strengths, and only focus on our weaknesses.
+I think we often interpret "not being overly proud" to mean we must dismiss our strengths, and only focus on our weaknesses.

 The upside to this culture - when we actually live it - is that it keeps our minds open and on the path to continued growth.
 After all, you can't learn if you believe you already know everything you need to know, right?